 - plan well ahead for the end of your lease – take careful note of any dates by which lease option must be exercised;

 - be aware that if you exercise an option to renew your lease then you will be legally committed to the new lease on the terms agreed; and

 - seek specialist legal advice before you exercise an option to renew – your lawyer can help ensure that you get the lease you want and avoid potential disputes.

 Meridian Lawyers provides cost-effective legal services to business, from sole traders to ASX listed companies.
 Whether you need advice regarding your business dealings, contracts, leases, employees or contractors, or find yourself in the middle of a dispute or litigation, Meridian Lawyers will be able to help.
-For more information, please contact Michael Bracken or Georgina Odell.
+For more information, please contact Georgina Odell.